sts10/splitter/readme.markdown

 ![Line graph showing performance of various versions of the function](https://user-images.githubusercontent.com/10091584/114528394-a6d20d80-9c51-11eb-8e54-b21c3e2f9cba.png)

+(After running `cargo bench`, graphs like this one are printed to `/target/criterion/Splitters/report/index.html`.)

 ### A winner emerges

 The clear winner, "V4", is this version, which uses [the memchr library](https://docs.rs/memchr/2.3.4/memchr/):